Asset Management - Multifamily Rental Housing

 Audit Requirements for MOHCD-Funded Projects (PDF) (effective 3/14/2016)

-Guide for Completion of AMR Report (PDF) (coming soon for 2017!)
+Guide for Completion of AMR Report (PDF) (NEW)

 Annual Monitoring Report -- AMR - EZ

 The AMR-EZ is used to collect a more-limited set of data about project operations.
 This report is required of projects with City contracts that impose relatively fewer obligations compared to projects that are required to submit the more-comprehensive AMR.
 MOHCD will inform you if you are authorized to use and submit the AMR-EZ instead of an AMR.
 If you have any questions, contact Mike McLoone.